correspondMerchant/LAGO-R-Package/README.md

 For the optimal intervention, instead of an overall optimal intervention package, we are interested in an optimal intervention package that is specifically for center "5" in time period "10".

 ```
-# The BetterBirth data has been open sourced so it is included
+# The BetterBirth data has been open sourced so a version of
-# in the LAGO R package
+# the BetterBirth data is included in the LAGO R package
 bb_data <- LAGO::BB_data
 head(bb_data)